-In 2019, Clarke received two scholarships.
-The first was the Richard Wagner Verband, which allowed him to travel to the Bayreuther Festspiel to see their world-class opera performances.
-The second was the WDR Rundfunkchor Stipendium, which allowed him to sing with Cologne's professional radio choir from February 2019 until February 2020.
+In 2019 Clarke was granted two scolarships.
+The first was from the Richard Wagner Verband in Cologne which allowed him to travel to the Bayreuter Festspiel to attend their world class Wagnerian productions.
+The second was the WDR Rundfunkchor scholarship, which gave him the opportunity to sing full time in the WDR Radio Choir for one year.

 In the Summer of 2019 Clarke sang the role of Bartolo in the Opernakademie Bad Orb’s production of “Le nozze di Figaro” which was sung in German.
 Clarke has also often played the role of the Father in Humperdinck’s opera “Hänsel und Gretel”, most notably with the Hofgartenorchester Bonn in 2020.

 Clarke finished his studies at the Hochschule für Musik und Tanz Köln in July 2022 with a Master’s in Voice.
 He studied in the studio of Christoph Prégardien.
 Clarke participated in two of the Hochschule’s main opera productions.
 In 2019 Clarke sang the role of Collatinus in Britten’s “Rape of Lucretia”, and in 2021 he sang Don Alfonso in Mozart’s “Così fan tutte”.
 Clarke also had the opportunity to participate in masterclasses from many esteemed members of the opera community including Peter Berne, Michael Hampe, Peter Konwitschny, Vittorio Parisi and Dietrich Hilsdorf.